 The cost to heat and cool your home adds up to more than half of your utility bills.
-That’s why it’s crucial to search for a system that delivers superior comfort in your Suffolk/Nassau County home while still ensuring energy efficient.
+That’s why it’s crucial to search for a system that delivers superior comfort in your Long Island home while still ensuring energy efficient.
 Better energy efficiency means your system is doing more while using less energy.
 Whether you are looking into a replacement air conditioner or furnace or looking to upgrade your present equipment to be more energy efficient, there are some ratings to look out for that will help you during the search.
 So what exactly do those energy efficiency ratings mean?

 SEER (used to measure cooling efficiency)

 SEER stands for Seasonal Energy Efficiency Ratio.
-The SEER rating reflects the efficiency of your unit at different temperatures, in other words, seasonally in Suffolk/Nassau County.
+The SEER rating reflects the efficiency of your unit at different temperatures, in other words, seasonally in Long Island.
 A greater SEER rating signifies a larger energy efficiency, which will convert into smaller utility bills.
 The Department of Energy requires a minimum 13 SEER-rating for cooler states in the north and a 14 SEER-rating minimum for hotter, southern states.
 If your home has an aged unit with a lower SEER-rating, you could see radical energy savings after an modern system.

 AFUE or HSPF (used to measure heating efficiency: gas or electric)